inascim/gars-siem/README.md

 # 🛡️ Vulnerable Web App Monitoring with ELK Stack

-This project sets up a **vulnerable DVWA container instrumented with Filebeat**, alongside an **Elasticsearch + Kibana (ELK)** stack, to simulate attacks and monitor logs for detection and analysis.
+This project sets up a vulnerable web application (Apache + MySQL) inside a Docker container with Filebeat for log shipping and ElastAlert for alerting.
+It is intended for educational and security monitoring testing purposes.

 ## 📌 Purpose